ogatayosuke0117/Ryo/api/irohaee-api_docs_en.md

 | account_id | ○ | Account ID to which the role is added | <account_name>@<domain_id> |
 | role_name | ○ | Role name already defined in the system | [a-z_0-9{1,32}] |

-- Account IDs and Roles must be created in advance
+- Account ID and Roles must be created in advance

 ### Return value
 | Return Value Name | Content | Format | Retrieval Methods (Java) |